ibm-cloud-docs/openwhisk/index.md

 # Getting started with {{site.data.keyword.openwhisk_short}}

 {{site.data.keyword.openwhisk}} is a distributed, event-driven compute service also referred to as Serverless computing or as Function as a Service (FaaS). {{site.data.keyword.openwhisk_short}} runs application logic in response to events or direct invocations from web or mobile apps over HTTP.
-Events can be provided from Bluemix services like Cloudant and from external sources.
+Events can be provided from {{site.data.keyword.Bluemix}} services like Cloudant and from external sources.
 Developers can focus on writing application logic, and creating actions that are executed on demand.
 The key benefit of this new paradigm is that you do not explicitly provision servers.
 Thus, eliminating worry about auto-scaling, high availability, updates, maintenance, and cost for hours of processor time when your server is running but not serving requests.
 Your code executes when there is an HTTP call, database state change, or other type of event that triggers the execution of your code.
 You get billed by millisecond of execution time (rounded up to the nearest 100 ms), not per hour of VM utilization regardless whether that VM was doing useful work or not.